 Each month or biweekly, depending on how often you get paid, the deductions are taken out from your paycheck.

-Your first paycheck will be a shock for most people.
+Your first paycheck will be a shock for most people, since they expect to have a lot more in their paypacket than their is in reality.

 You must get a skattekort in order for your employer to give you a paycheck.
-Your first time getting a card should be done in person at your local tax office.
+This is now done online by your employer in most cases.
+If it is your first time getting a card, it should be done in person at your local tax office.
 Just go to your local skattecentre and give them your information including your approximate salary.
 The card will be issued immediately, which you than hand over to your employer.
 Simple as that.

 Later on if your situation changes you can have your employer download a new card over the internet.
 Everything is going electronic in Denmark, so the next time you need to update your card you can just go online and get one issued.